 Below is a breakdown of what we do:

 Soft robotics are expected to better incorporate human-machine-environment interactions and have the potential to revolutionize cooperative robots for healthcare and military applications.
-We have been working on the grand challenge of “soft grasping”.
+We have been working on the grand challenge of ΓÇ£soft graspingΓÇ¥.
 One approach is to use smart materials with tunable stiffness as ligaments for biomimetic fingers, which greatly simplifies the design.
-The following images first show the bending of one individual finger and then grasping and twisting of objects using improved version of three such fingers:
+The following images show grasping and twisting of objects using three such fingers :

-Another approach to soft grippers is to use reversible dry adhesion to achieve grasp-and-release of objects.
-This once again is enabled by smart materials with tunable stiffness.
-Using this approach, we have achieved soft grasping for objects with flat and smooth surfaces.
+Another approach to soft grippers is to use dynamically tunable dry adhesion to achieve grasp-and-release of objects.
+This can be achieved through subsurface stiffness modulation (SSM), or subsurface pressure modulation (SPM) .
+Using these methods, we have achieved soft grasping for objects with flat and smooth surfaces.
 We are working on ways to generalize to objects with arbitrary geometries.
-Below on the left is a schematic showing how the dry adhesion of such a soft gripper can be tuned, and on the right is an image of such a soft gripper picking up a glass piece:
+Below are demonstrations of such soft grippers based on both SSM and SPM approaches manipulating objects:

 We have also worked on biomedical devices such as drug eluting stents, as well as soft shear sensors that can be incorporated into wearable devices.
 Please refer to Publications [3,4,9,13,15] for more details of our work on these critical applications.